regenerativeag/regenerativeag.github.io/docs/community-guide/roles.md

 ### Guest

-The _Guest_ role is granted to those have posted in the last 14 days.
+The _Guest_ role is granted to those who have posted in the last 60 days.

 In addition to what Visitors can do, Guests can...